karan734079/netflix-gpt/README.md

 - GPT Search Page
 - Gpt Search Bar
 - Added a Multi-language Feature in Our App
+- Integrate Gemini Api for the Movie Suggestions
+- Show the Search Bar and Movie Suggestions on the GptSearch page
+- Make our Api Keys encoded using .env File
+- Apply the Concept of Memoization on the Custom Hooks
+- Add Multiple movieNames and movieResults on the Redux store for the State Management
+- Made Our Whole App Responsive

+# THE END

 # Features
 - Log In/Sign Up